 Providing a strong and loving parental presence is essential for any baby to thrive and grow well.
 According to John Bowlby’s Attachment Theory, an infant’s early relationship with his/her caregiver is vital for positive social and emotional development.
 Infants aged 9 to 18 months with responsive parents learn how their own behaviour can impact their environment, and this serves to build the child’s own sense of self-efficacy in the long term.

 You can bond with your baby from birth by talking, reading, baby-wearing and pointing out interesting things when you are out.
-You might feel weird talking to your baby at first, because they do not respond.
+You might feel weird talking to your baby at first because they do not respond.
 But all the chatter and interaction is important.

-Spending time to bond with baby from young also helps to create a secure attachment between parent and child.
+Spending time to bond with a baby from young also helps to create a secure attachment between parent and child.
 Research has shown that such an attachment would lead to the child having higher self-esteem, becoming more self-reliant and self-controlled, and being able to recover better from setbacks.

 Get more tips and ideas with this activity book!